DORTROX/ESDEATH/README.md

     </table>

-> As you may already know their are many issue with voice recognition but in future if i get time i will fix them all of
+> As you may already know there are many issue with voice recognition but in future if i get time i will fix them all of